-Any alteration of rights with respect to - There are no specific issues or salient points identified for this question.

-residence: for Ukrainian citizens employment rights: social welfare and social security

-beneficiaries of temporary protection, the rights:

-extension of the right of residence is

-materialised by the issuance of a single

-permit (residence permit attesting the right

-of residence and work) valid for up to 1

-year.
-The right of residence may be

-extended for successive periods of 1 year,

-provided that the conditions representing

-the basis for granting the initial right to work

-are maintained.

-Status change from temporary protection to EU Blue Card:

-The status change from temporary protection to EU Blue Card is not expressly foreseen in legislation.
-As such, no legal provision would prevent an Ukrainian citizen, benefiting from temporary protection, from applying for a Blue Card, even while remaining in the country.

-If the beneficiary of temporary protection intends to work as a highly-qualified employee in Romania for more than 90 days, they can apply for an EU Blue Card during the temporary protection regime.
+Any alteration of rights with respect to residence: employment rights: welfare and social security For displaced persons from Ukraine N/A rights: beneficiaries of temporary protection, the N/A extension of the right of residence is materialised by the issuance of a single permit (residence permit attesting the right of residence and work) valid for up to one year.
+The right of residence may be extended for successive periods of one year, provided that the conditions representing the basis for granting the initial right to work are maintained.
+Status change from temporary protection to EU Blue Card The conditions set in the legislation to apply for such a status change w hile remaining in the country: no legal provision would prevent displaced The status change from temporary protection to EU Blue Card is not expressly foreseen in legislation.
+As such, no legal provision would prevent displaced persons from Ukraine, benefiting from temporary protection, from applying for a Blue Card, even while remaining in the country.
+If beneficiaries of temporary protection intend to work as highly qualified employees in Romania for more than 90 days, they can apply for a EU Blue Card during the temporary protection regime.
 It would, however, only be applicable after expiry of the temporary protection.
-The future employer must first apply to the General Inspectorate for Immigration (GII) for a work authorisation for highly-qualified employees.
-This authorisation will be issued within the quotas fixed by the Government, unless there is in place an exemption from the quota requirement.
-To apply for a Blue Card, the applicant must have a valid work contract or binding job offer for highly qualified employment with a duration of at least one year, meet the minimum salary threshold for Romania, for regulated professions: present documents proving that the national legal requirements are met, for unregulated professions: present documents proving that the relevant higher professional qualifications are met.
+The future employer must first apply to the General Inspectorate for Immigration (GII) for a work authorisation for highly qualified employees.
+This authorisation is issued within the quotas fixed by the Government, unless there is in place an exemption from the quota requirement.
+To apply for a EU Blue Card, the applicant must: (i) have a valid work contract or binding job offer for highly qualified employment with a duration of at least one year; (ii) meet the minimum salary threshold for Romania; (iii) for regulated professions: present documents proving that the national legal requirements are met; and (iv) for unregulated professions: present documents proving that the relevant higher professional qualifications are met.
 In Romania, the EU Blue Card is issued for a period of one year and extended for the duration of the employment contract plus three months and up to two years maximum (more information here).
-National law provides that the maximum processing time for issuing a Blue Card in Romania is 30 days (more information here).

-Any difference in admission criteria and conditions between first time applicant and when applying for a change of status:
+National law provides that the maximum processing time for issuing a EU Blue Card in Romania is 30 days (more information here).
+Any difference in admission criteria and conditions between first time applicant and when applying for a change of status: Not foreseen by law.
+Any alteration of rights with respect to residence: employment rights: social welfare and social security N/A N/A rights:

+N/A

-Not foreseen by law.
-Any alteration of rights with respect to - There are no specific issues or salient points identified for this question. residence: employment rights: social rights: welfare and social security d) Measures aiming to preclude registration of displaced persons in more than one Member State/EEA-EFTA country (see Article 26 of the Temporary Protection Directive).
+d) Measures aiming to preclude registration of displaced persons in more than one Member State/EEA-EFTA country (see Article 26 of the Temporary Protection Directive).